Zaim-Abbasi/EduLib/README.md

   First install:  <code><a href="https://nodejs.org/en/download/">nodejs</a></code>

-  To run in your system:
+  To preview and run the project on your device:

   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
   2) In the terminal, run `npm install`